 We generate revenue from the sale of subscriptions and services.
 Subscription revenue consists of revenue from term-based licenses that include post-contract customer support, maintenance, and upgrades, referred to together as PCS, which we refer to as Confluent Platform, and our SaaS offering, which we refer to as Confluent Cloud.
-Confluent Cloud customers may purchase subscriptions either without a minimum commitment contract on a month-to-month basis, which we refer to as pay-as-you-go, or under a usage-based minimum commitment contract of at least one year in duration, in which customers commit to a fixed minimum monetary amount at specified per-usage rates.
+Confluent Cloud customers may purchase subscriptions either without a minimum commitment contract on a month-to-month basis, which we refer to as pay-as-you-go, or under a usage-based minimum commitment contract of at least one year in duration.
 Our pay-as-you-go arrangements have historically represented an immaterial portion of revenue.
-We primarily enter into subscription contracts with one-year terms, and subscription contracts are generally non-cancelable and non-refundable, although customers can terminate for breach if we materially fail to perform.
+We primarily enter into subscription contracts with one-year terms, with some up to three years, and subscription contracts are generally non-cancelable and non-refundable.
 Services revenue consists of revenue from professional services and education services.
-We generate sales of our subscriptions and services through our sales teams, self-service channel, and partner ecosystem.
+We generate sales of our subscriptions and services directly through our sales teams and self-service channel and indirectly through resellers and online marketplaces.